Custerx/2dv610-projectTDD/ProjectTDD/README.md

 150 points for the 1 and a 5
 500 points for the three 5's
 600 points for the 1 and the three 5's

+The highest possible score will automatically be used, in this case 600 points.

 #### WINNING
 The first player to score a total of 10,000 or more points wins, provided that no other players with a remaining turn can exceed that score.